szenergy/duro_gps_driver/README.md

 ### 2. step
 Clone the duro_gps_driver package into your Catkin workspace.
 Navigate to the root of your Catkin workspace.
 Source your setup.bash file.
-Build the `duro-ros` package using Catkin:
+Build the `duro_ros` package using Catkin:
 ```
+catkin build duro_ros
 source devel/setup.bash
-catkin build `duro-ros`
 ```

 ## Settings